 Both product and project roadmaps are both essential for business.
 They keep teams on the same page towards building something lasting.

 Great products are the result of having a breakthrough idea and explaining to the team where you are headed.
-This means that great product teams know how to build and manage product and project roadmaps — and they know when to use each one.
+This means great product teams know how to build and manage product and project roadmaps.
+And they know when to use each one.